Code-Institute-Submissions/user-centric-project-bg/README.md

 - As a Patient, I want to view your website on my laptop/desktop, so that I can use a device of my preference

 ### Design
-The following documents were created as part of the design process, see [Design Folder](/https://b5ca6965-e8e0-4e7f-a5ca-47bf5fd928c4.ws-eu01.gitpod.io/#/workspace/user-centric-project-bg/assets/design)
+The following documents were created as part of the design process, see "design" folder
 - High Level Project Plan
 - 5 Planes
 - Prototype Mock Ups